Specialist17/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+He saw all the animals more agitated than normal, but they didn't look violent.
+They looked as if they were looking for something.

 Fernando met the Unicorn King who granted him magic powers.
 The end.